goverclock/gopolar/README.md

 Simply `go install github.com/goverclock/gopolar/cmd/...@latest` would install gopolar core & TUI, which is enough for basic usage.

-The Web UI has to be built with [ install.sh ](./install.sh). [ Vite ](https://vitejs.dev/) is required to build the UI.
+The web UI has to be built with [ install.sh ](./install.sh). [ Vite ](https://vitejs.dev/) is required to build the UI.

 # Usage

+### Basic

-After install, run `gpcore` in terminal.
-In another window run `gptui` to start TUI, which is used to interact with the core.
+After install, run `gpcore` to start gopolar core process.
+In another window run `gptui` to start TUI and interact with the core.

-If the Web UI is installed, visit `localhost:7070`.
-The Web UI offers exactly same functionality with TUI.
+If the web UI is installed, visit `localhost:7070` in a browser.
+The web UI offers same functionality with TUI.

+With the web UI/TUI, you can create, edit, toggle and delete tunnels and inspect their status.

-You may want to [ create a system service ](https://medium.com/@benmorel/creating-a-linux-service-with-systemd-611b5c8b91d6)for gpcore if you are using systemd.
+> You may want to [ create a system service ](https://medium.com/@benmorel/creating-a-linux-service-with-systemd-611b5c8b91d6)for gpcore if you are using systemd.

+### Saved Tunnels

+gopolar saves tunnels in `~/.config/gopolar/gopolar.toml`.

+### Logs

+**On each startup, gopolar deletes all previous logs.** Copy them to another directory if you want to persist them.

+gopolar saves logs in `~/.config/gopolar/logs/[tunnel source]-[tunnel dest]/`, containing raw data sent and received for each connection in that tunnel.
+You may want to read them with a hex reader like `xxd`.

 # RESTful API